Ok, so you want to start building things with wood. A good idea, because wood is warm, has a beautiful color, and is also easy to process.

 If you have read my other blogs on my website carefully, you will notice that I have repeated this many times before:

-Check the moisture level of your lumber before you start working with it!
+Check the moisture level before you start working with wood!

 Lumber must be dry to work with.

 As I have just described, it consists of cells that were once filled with moisture.

 It is therefore important to let the lumber dry long enough so that the moisture sufficiently is removed.
 I described the best ways to dry lumber in the article 4 correct ways to dry lumber.

 Be sure to check out this blog because there I will go into more detail on this topic.

 When the lumber has reached a certain humidity level, you can safely use it for your projects and the shrinkage will be minimal.
 You can easily check the humidity level yourself.